TAPESTREA : Known issues, bugs, constraints

 home: http://taps.cs.princeton.edu

 Contrary to popular belief, the TAPESTREA software is not entirely perfect (yet).
 Here are some problems we are aware of and hope to fix in future versions.
-If you come across difficulties not listed here, let us know by posting to the mailing list or emailing us directly.
+Please also see the wiki for a further list of bugs and desired features.
+If you come across difficulties not listed yet, let us know by posting to the mailing list or emailing us directly.

 General